htaiwan/gitbook/books/Beginning ARKit/BaedekAR.md

 <h2 id="1">Introduction</h2>

+- In this section, you’ll be building an AR guidebook — a Baedeker — for paintings and photos in galleries, museums, or any place that displays 2D art.

 ------

 <h2 id="2">Importing the Reference Images</h2>

+- The first step in building BaedekAR is providing it with the set of images that it should detect and recognize.
+You’ll do that in this step.

 ![](../.gitbook/assets/118.png)

 ------

 <h2 id="3">Detecting Reference Images in the Real World</h2>

+- With the reference images imported into the app, it’s time to take the first step and detect those images in the real world, making note of their location and size.

 ```swift
   func startARSession() {